Sir68k/MiniTris/README.md

 ### Manual method

-This binary (build/minitris.bin) needs to be loaded to `0x02005500` in memory and then executed.
+The correct hex build (hex_builds/minitris_yourversion.hex) needs to be loaded to `0x02005500` in memory and then executed.
 Asivery's NetMD IDE supports loading uploading raw hex data to a particular memory offset and executing it (https://github.com/asivery/netmd-asm-ide).